-Are you sick of hearing me talk about dandelions yet? 😉 Well, I promise today’s post is really fun and exciting – we’re making syrup!
-You know, like for pancakes and waffles!
-I’d already been making my own syrup because that “Aunt Jemima” nonsense they sell at the store is just gross – it’s way too sweet, way too thick, and way too loaded with nasty artificial additives and preservatives.
-Blechh, it’s nasty just to think about it.
-Ok, happy thoughts, happy thoughts…
+Are you sick of hearing me talk about dandelions yet? 😉 Well, I promise today’s post is really fun and exciting – we’re making dandelion syrup!
+You know, like for pancakes and waffles…and tea, and just about anywhere you would use syrup!

-I’ve been wanting to make dandelion syrup since I wrote part 1 of my Dandelions: Friend or Foe series.
-It kept getting pushed back, but when I was out in the yard this week with Baby Y and saw that many of the dandelions had started to go to seed, I knew I had to act quickly to harvest what was left of the yellow flowers – and I knew exactly what I wanted to use them for!
+I’ve been wanting to make dandelion syrup for a while, and it just kept getting pushed back.
+But when I was out in the yard this week and saw that many of the dandelions had started to go to seed, I knew I had to act quickly to harvest what was left of the yellow flowers – and I knew exactly what I wanted to use them for!

 Over 2 days, I gathered about 125 flowers.
 It sounds way more daunting than it really is; it went by very quickly actually.

 I brought them inside and rinsed them under cold water and then laid them out to dry on a towel.
-I left them like that for a while, to be sure they were completely dry and that any bugs lurking inside the blooms were long gone (you can actually see them crawling away on the towel!).
+I left them like that for a while, to be sure they were completely dry and that any bugs lurking inside the blooms were long gone (I could actually see them crawling away on the towel!).

-Honestly, I didn’t even notice any bitterness from the little green pieces, so I’d say to go ahead and use the knife method for the petals every time.
-If you want to make the syrup at a later time (ie: not right after you cut the petals), you can throw them into an air-tight container and pop them in the freezer until you’re ready to use them.
+If you want to make the syrup at a later time (ie: not right after you cut the petals), you can put them in an air-tight container or freezer bag and pop them in the freezer until you’re ready to use them.
 That’s what I did earlier this week with the first harvest.

-Ok, enough about the prep work, let’s get to the sweet stuff!
-Bare in mind that this is a 2-day process, so if you want to use the syrup for tomorrow’s breakfast, you will have to start making it today!
+Alright, prep work is done, let’s get to the sweet stuff!
+Bear in mind that this is a 2-day process, so if you want to use the syrup for tomorrow’s breakfast, you will have to start making it today!

 Put the petals in a pot and cover them with water.
 Bring them to a rolling boil and let them boil for about 30 seconds to a minute.
 Then, remove them from the heat, cover, and steep the petals over night.
 You can either leave the pot in a cool spot in the kitchen, or put it in the fridge.
 I let the pot cool down a bit on the stove, then I put it in the fridge.

 The next morning, you’ll strain the petals from the water over a small bowl.
-You can use a sieve, and press the petals with the back of a spoon to extract as much water as possible.
-For some reason, I don’t have a sieve ?! so I just lined a colander with some cheesecloth and squeezed the water out that way.
+You can use a fine mesh strainer, and press the petals with the back of a spoon to extract as much water as possible.
+Or line a colander with some cheesecloth and squeezed the water out that way.

-Return the strained water to the pot, add the sweetener and lemon (if using), and simmer, covered, on low heat until it’s thickened, stirring occasionally.
-I used 2 cups of sugar, which made a little thinner, but that’s the way I like it.
-The more sugar you use, the thicker the end result will be.
-Check the consistency after about an hour or hour and a half.
-Dip a spoon into the syrup, let it cool a bit, and test it with your finger.
+Check the consistency after about an hour.
+Dip a spoon into the syrup, let it cool a bit, and test the thickness.
 If it’s thick enough for your liking, just turn off the heat and let the syrup cool.
 That’s it – you’ve made dandelion syrup!

 After the syrup has cooled down a bit, pour it into a glass jar or container of some sort, and make sure to store it in the fridge after use.
-I have a small syrup dispenser that I picked up a few years ago; I filled it up and kept the extra in an old, glass honey jar.
+I have a small syrup dispenser that I picked up a few years ago; I filled it up and kept the extra in a glass jar.